-Pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, the Board
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Powers that authorization, pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, be granted to

-- established a Doctor of Medicine degree at The University of Texas at Austin; and - b. authorized submission of the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+- a. establish a Doctor of Medicine degree at U. T. Austin; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.